Home » Military & Veteran Benefits » Military Benefits Guide: Active Duty

 “Situational” Military Allowances

-Some military allowances are offered if the military decides you need them in specific circumstances.
-For example, a Cost of Living Allowance (also known as COLA) supplements basic pay in areas overseas where the cost of living is higher.
-Overseas assignments like Japan, for example, have traditionally featured COLA to make being stationed there more affordable.
+• For example, a Cost of Living Allowance (or COLA) supplements basic pay in areas overseas where the cost of living is higher.

-Another situational allowance is FSA, also known as the Family Separation Allowance.
+• Another situational allowance is FSA, also known as the Family Separation Allowance.
 This is paid to those who must perform duty away from their family.

-This allowance is paid for those who are involuntarily assigned away from home and is not offered for those who volunteer to serve elsewhere.
+This allowance is paid for those involuntarily assigned away from home and is not offered for those who volunteer to serve elsewhere.
 Situational allowances (our term, not the DoD’s) are paid when the service member meets the required conditions and is no longer paid when those conditions are no longer met.

 Military Housing & Housing Allowances

 Some military members may qualify for on-base military housing.
-Some are offered this as single/unaccompanied service members, others are offered military family housing designed for legally married couples and any dependent children.
+Some are offered this as single/unaccompanied service members.
+Others are offered military family housing designed for legally married couples and any dependent children.

 If you draw BAH and live off base, you may or may not have the option to choose on-post housing later.
 Much depends on the assignment you’re at and the available on-base units at the time.